A Forever Home for Rescued Captive

 Embark on a wild journey through a picturesque 175-acre canyon in Valentine, AZ-

-Here you’ll see in close range over 130 wild animals such as lions, tigers, wolves, bears,
+Just 20 minutes east of Kingman, AZ, you’ll see in close range over 130 wild animals such as lions, tigers, wolves, bears, leopards, primates, and various wildlife indigenous to the beautiful Southwest.

 You won't want to miss the daily Guided Feeding Tour at 3:30 pm to witness the big cats and carnivores devour their dinner just feet away!